How to Book Your 5 Person Hotel Room

-Advantages of a Hotel Family Room for 5, 6, 7, or More
+Advantages of Booking One Large Hotel Family Room for 5, 6, 7, or More

 There are two reasons to find a hotel room that can sleep parents and children together in one room.